ahmadassaf/blog-posts/general/2017-03-27-latex-best-practices.md

 - Escape the accents and special characters in people names
 - Try to always write "firstName lastName" and not "lastName, firstName" or an initial for the firstName or whatever ... all this is decided by the bib style (e.g. a .bst file).
 Use the "and" operator between authors and not the comma.
-- Include the `title` between double curly braces e.g. `{{The best way to write .bib files}}`  This way the capitalisation will be respected as you write.
+- Include the `title` between double curly braces.
+This way the capitalisation will be respected as you write.
 Otherwise, all words will be lower case, including acronyms, etc. Don't write a final dot in the title, the style will add one already.
 - Have a consistent way of naming the `bib` entry.
 Choose whatever you like, for example i chose: `<Main_author_LastName>:<Conference/Venue>:<Year>` where the year is in two digits representation, e.g. `Assaf:ESWC:13`
 - For `inproceedings` just write the conference name, and do not include the address, or month, or even the word **Proceedings** since the style might display it as well and you don't want to read "Proceedings of Proceedings of ..."
 - If you write a URL, anywhere, then say it's a url using the `\url` command.